madikarthik/workforce-mangement-mini-project/README.md

 # workforce-mangement-mini-project

 ## Abstract
-It is practically impossible to have an ideal workspace where the effort by every worker in a company is constant.
+<p>It is practically impossible to have an ideal workspace where the effort by
+every worker in a company is constant.
 Not every employee in a company is active, there is also a possibility that a company feeds unproductive candidates who often disturb the economics of that company and in most cases the